CyberPhoenix90/ferrum-db/readme.md

 The "has" operation to check if something exists and it requires no disk lookup and is extremely lightweight.
 The DB also has a getRecordSize operation that is just as cheap and can help with streaming.
-You can get the number of records no matter how big the index is this will be almost instantenous.
+You can get the number of records no matter how big the collection is this will be almost instantenous.

 ### Transactions

 This database is capable of batching transactions.
 Which allows for multiple operations to be done atomically even across multiple databases.

+### Different types of collections

+FerrumDB currently supports 3 types of collections:
+Index (key-value)
+Set (key)
+Time Series (key-value but with queryable number as key)

+This increases the flexibility of the database without shoehorning all the features into one type at the cost of performance or memory.
+Each collection is specially crafted for performance in their respective use cases

 ## Limitations